-The best places for ski touring in Quebec
+The best spots for ski touring in Quebec

 6 minutes